Happy 2026 - Final Year for Online Cheesecloth Classes

 Welcome to the wonderful world of cheesecloth!
 I am a Canadian fibre artist best known for my cheesecloth portraiture - artworks that are made with sculpted cheesecloth stitched to a textile backing.
-When I pioneered this technique almost 20 years ago, creating portraits that are meticulously detailed and exquisitely textural, I had no idea how many students would want to learn how to incorporate cheesecloth into their own fibre art.
-So I added Mary Pal Teaches as a companion to my fine art site, Mary Pal Designs.
+I began this website in 2020 as a companion to my fine art site, Mary Pal Designs.
+I reduced the online workshop prices in 2025 and use Canadian currency - a great deal for everyone and especially my American students!

 If you enjoy making artworks from fabric, you already know the attraction to working with textiles.
 They provide a luxurious soft finish that is just not possible with traditional hard media like stretched canvas or paper.